 The Rapid Travel Time assessment eliminated Kettering and Woodbridge where there was no realistic travel time benefit for a ferry service.
 At the end of the Rapid Travel Time assessment 31 sites were taken forward for a multi-criteria assessment.

 Multi-criteria analysis

-Assessment criteria were developed in collaboration with State Growth and included the following criteria outlined in Table 4.1.
+Assessment criteria were developed in collaboration with State Growth and included the following criteria outlined below.